Keyboard shortcuts

 Tuples

-A tuple is a collection of values, each of which can be of different types.
+A tuple is a collection of values, each of which can be of different type.
 Typically, each value is paired with an identifier, allowing a tuple to function similarly to a key-value store.

 test